Technology: Other animal species

 This adult gorilla uses a branch as a walking stick to gauge the water's depth.

-The use of basic technology is also a feature of non-human animal species.
+The use of basic technology is also a feature of nonhuman animal species.
 Tool use was once considered a defining characteristic of the genus Homo.
 This view was supplanted after discovering evidence of tool use among chimpanzees and other primates, dolphins, and crows.
-For example, researchers have observed wild chimpanzees using basic foraging tools, pestles, levers, using leaves as sponges, and tree bark or vines as probes to fish termites.
-West African chimpanzees use stone hammers and anvils for cracking nuts, as do capuchin monkeys of Boa Vista, Brazil.
+For example, researchers have observed wild chimpanzees using basic foraging tools, pestles, levers, leaves as sponges, and tree bark or vines as probes to fish termites.
+Western chimpanzees use stone hammers and anvils for cracking nuts, as do capuchin monkeys of Boa Vista, Brazil.
 Tool use is not the only form of animal technology use; for example, beaver dams, built with wooden sticks or large stones, are a technology with "dramatic" impacts on river habitats and ecosystems.

-In popular culture

-The relationship of humanity with technology has been explored in science-fiction literature, for example in Brave New World, A Clockwork Orange, Nineteen Eighty-Four, Isaac Asimov's essays, and movies like Minority Report, Total Recall, Gattaca, and Inception.
-It has spawned the dystopian and futuristic cyberpunk genre, which juxtaposes futuristic technology with societal collapse, dystopia or decay.
-Notable cyberpunk works include William Gibson's Neuromancer novel, and movies like Blade Runner, and The Matrix.